Switch Plan is rated 4.0/5 on Trustpilot

 Gas can be tricky, especially when there is an absence of it.
 If you’ve built or moved into a new home that gas no gas connection (or you want to add domestic gas to your existing home), it’s important to know who to contact and how much time and cost are necessary in order to connect to the grid.
 Your energy supplier will be able to supply gas to your home, but they won’t be able to set up or change a connection to the national gas grid.

 Although some homes are powered by electricity alone, many of us rely on gas to cook our meals, keep our homes warm and ensure that we have plenty of hot water for cleaning and bathing.
 If you’ve always used electricity, but want to convert your home to gas, you may wonder if it’s possible to make a brand new national gas grid connection and bring gas into your home.
 Or perhaps you may want to move your national gas grid connection, or change the location of your gas meter.

 Read on, and you’ll be cooking with gas in no time!

 How do I connect gas to my home?

 Just like our nation’s electricity supply, our gas supply relies on a national gas grid.
-This is also run by National Grid PLC, the same company that oversees our electricity network.
+This is also run by National Grid, the same company that oversees our electricity network.
 The national gas grid is an intricate network of gas pipes and exchanges that supplies natural gas to our nation’s homes and businesses.

 The gas distribution network, and why it’s important

 The national gas grid is divided into several regions.
-Each of which has a gas transporter responsible for maintaining, upgrading and managing connections to their portion of the network.
+Each of which has a gas transporter responsible for maintaining, upgrading and managing connections to their portion of the network – this is the gas distribution network.
 They also respond to gas emergencies, with Cadent Gas (the UK’s largest gas transporter) also responsible for operating the National Gas Emergency Service.

 These are the gas equivalents of local Distribution Network Operators (DNOs) who perform the same services for the nation’s electricity network.